 I was then recruited by a construction company where my job was to set up a new company within the group of companies.

-But I was surprised to realize that they did not have systems on how to do work on how to do a quote, or how do the profit & loss after a job.
+But I was surprised to realize that they did not have systems on how to do work on how to do a quote, or how to do a profit & loss after a job.
 And I soon realised that not even this was the right environment for a person to work at their optimal performance during their day a work.

-In the meantime I was reading for a Master of Science with the University of Malta on how companies can use Management Systems to improve.
+In the meantime, I was reading for a Master of Science with the University of Malta on how companies can use Management Systems to improve.
 Which is how I first encountered ISO 9001 as one of the management systems.

 I was evaluating management systems, and during my research ISO 9001 proved to the standard that met all my requirements for a world-class management system